 Hey!
 This is Emily’s third year as an Adventure Guide at Adventures in Writing Camp.
 She’s a fourth-year English major at UC Davis minoring in women’s studies.
 When she’s not in class, she’s working as the editor-in-chief of The California Aggie, UC Davis’ student-run newspaper.
 She’s a Bay Area native, beach bum, voracious reader, Shakespeare nut, and caffeine-based life form.
 The only thing she loves more than reading and writing is teaching other people to love reading and writing!

 Dylan Portillo, Adventure Guide (Counselor)

 Dylan is a student at the University of California Los Angeles.
-His major is currently undeclared, but he’s interested in pursuing a mixed degree of political science with a focus on environmental policy!
-Other fun facts is that Dylan was heavily involved in the drama department at his high school and still intends to pursue his passion in the dramatic arts.
+His major is currently undeclared, but he’s interested in pursuing a mixed degree of Geography with a focus on environmental policy!
+Other fun facts is that Dylan was heavily involved in the drama department at his high school and has continued his passion through his work in UCLA’s Hooligan Theatre Company.
 He has worked with Adventures in Writing Camp, but has also volunteered at many Rotary Leadership camps as a camp counselor.
 Dylan is extremely excited to be an Adventures in Writing Camp Team Member!

 Megan Cisneros, Adventure Guide (Counselor)